Tropical Storm Trami: International aid and assistance

 A Lockheed C-130 Hercules aircraft from the Republic of Singapore Air Force and a Eurocopter EC725 helicopter from the Royal Malaysian Air Force arrived in the country to aid relief efforts following the storm's impact.
 The United States Agency for International Development mobilized 50 trucks to deliver family food packs and relief items to 425,000 affected individuals in Bicol, while Australia dispatched an emergency food truck to Camarines Sur to provide hot meals to displaced people.
 The United States government provided to support the Philippine government's response to Trami.
 Brunei, through its Ministry of Defence, deployed Royal Brunei Armed Forces personnel using C295MW aircraft and Blackhawk helicopters to support relief efforts in the Philippines and deliver essential supplies to hard-to-reach areas.
 The European Union approved € in humanitarian aid to support those most affected by Trami in the Philippines.
 The Taipei Economic and Cultural Office announced a donation of and 2,000 metric tonnes of rice to the Philippine government for those impacted by the storm.
 The South Korean government provided aid valued at through the World Food Programme to assist those affected by Trami and other recent storms, including Kong-rey, Yinxing, Toraji, and Usagi.

 Retirement

 On February 20, 2025, PAGASA retired the name Kristine from its rotating naming lists after it caused over ₱1 billion in damage and extensive loss of life.
 It will never be used again as a typhoon name within the Philippine Area of Responsibility (PAR).
 It will be replaced with Kidul — Kalinga god of thunder — for the 2028 season.

-At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Trami, along with eight others, would be retired from the naming lists for the Western Pacific.
+Due to the extensive damage and high death toll in the Philippines, the ESCAP/WMO Typhoon Committee announced that the name Trami, along with eight others, would be retired from the naming lists for the Western Pacific.
+In the spring of 2026, the name was replaced with Hoaban.